 5. Obese.
 Ribs are very difficult to feel.
 When viewed from above, there is no waist and a broad back.

 After determining the extent of your pet’s weight problems, your veterinarian will create a weight-reduction plan.
-Such a plan will allow your pet to
+Such a plan will allow your pet to lose weight safely.

 Getting Back on TrackThe weight-reduction plan will usually include increasing the amount of exercise your pet receives.
 Your veterinarian can help you come up with a customized exercise program that will work for both you and your pet.

-pet’s diet also plays a large role in weight gain and will be just as important when trying to take those pounds off.
+A pet’s diet also plays a large role in weight gain and will be just as important when trying to take those pounds off.
 Depending on the desired result, your veterinarian may recommend a certain type of diet:

 With any of these diets, you’ll need to consistently follow instructions and feeding schedules.
 Your veterinarian may modify the diet as your pet loses weight.
 It can take months to achieve an ideal body condition, so don’t be discouraged if the pounds don’t come off right away.
 Besides, getting your pet back in shape isn’t just about getting rid of excess weight.
 It’s about helping your pet be healthier.

 Healthier TreatsIf you’re following a weight-loss plan for your pet, it’s important to rein in treats.
 Often, pet owners don’t realize how many treats they’re giving their pets, but those calories can add up quickly.
 Here’s how to cut back:

 More on Vetstreet.com: